edatrix/shitstop/README.md

 i'm not sure what i'm going to do with this thing, but i hope that:

-*this list will grow enough to help people find a place they can change their kids
+* this list will grow enough to help people find a place they can change their kids

-and

-*businesses on the list that don't have a chean space for diaper changing that is accessible to both women and men will wise up and add some.
+* businesses on the list that don't have a chean space for diaper changing that is accessible to both women and men will wise up and add some.